JuliaIO/LibExpat.jl/README.md

 If only one sub-element exists, the index is assumed to be 1 and may be omitted.
 - ```"foo/bar/baz[2]{qux}"``` is the same as ```"foo[1]/bar[1]/baz[2]{qux}"```

-You can navigate the returned ParsedData object directly.
+You can also navigate the returned ParsedData object directly, i.e., without using ```find```.
 The relevant members of ParsedData are:

 ```
 type ParsedData